saturnism-me/saturnism-me/content/about/_index.md

 +++
-title = "About Ray Tsang"
+title = "Ray Tsang"
 date = "2019-08-02"
 categories = ["About"]
 +++

 ### Biography
 Ray is a Java Champion, loves Java, cloud, and developer productivity.
-Ray currently works at Apple.
-Prior to this, Ray worked at Google, Red Hat, and, and other consulting companies.
+Previously, Ray worked at Google, Red Hat, Accenture, and other consulting companies.
 Aside from technology, Ray enjoys traveling and adventures.

 ### Projects
 - [JDeferred](http://jdeferred.org/)